kahkashank/kahkashank.github.io/index.md

 ### Key Work Responsibilities ###

 - **Gathering requirements**: Conducted interviews with product owners and other stakeholders to understand scope and intended audience for the documentation.
-- **Analysis**: Analyzed functional and technical specifications and worked with globally located development teams, as well as other technical writers, to obtain an in-depth understanding of the product and documentation requirements
+- **Analysis**: Analyzed functional and technical specifications and worked with globally located development teams, as well as other technical writers, to obtain an in-depth understanding of the product and documentation requirements.
 - **Authoring**: Wrote easy to understand technical documents for software and hardware virtualization products that meet the prescribed standards and style guidelines.
 - **Reviewing**: Facilitated reviews to ensure technical accuracy and high quality of the documentation.
-- **Mentoring**: Mentored and support new team members by creating learning plans, to help them understand the tools and processes in the team
+- **Mentoring**: Mentored and support new team members by creating learning plans, to help them understand the tools and processes in the team.
 - **Continuous Improvement**: Contribute to a Lean - Kaizen project that helped to improve the on-time delivery of project deliverables.
 - **Hiring**: Conducted phone screenings and facilitate tests for prospective technical writing candidates to help with the hiring process.
 - **Testing**: Contributed to the regression testing requirements for multiple releases of the IBM Power Systems Hardware Management Console (HMC), to ensure timely completion of testing activities.